-Having conquered Christian music, Grant started to dabble with secular music.
+Having conquered Christian music, Grant moved into secular music.
 In 1986 she dueted with Chicago’s Peter Cetera on the number one hit ‘Next Time I Fall’, and performed on Jimmy Webb‘s The Animals’ Christmas with Art Garfunkel.
 By 1991’s Heart in Motion, she was a pop star, with ‘Baby Baby’ and ‘Every Heartbeat’ capturing a breezy innocence that’s now largely vanished from the pop charts, apart from maybe Carly Rae Jepsen.

 Amy Grant Album Reviews